zukunft/zukunft.com/docs/code_functions_all.md

 \-- save
     \-- 1
         \-- ref - update a ref in the database or update the existing
+        \-- verb - @return bool true if the verb object probably has been added to the database
     \-- get_similar
         \-- component_link - get a similar reference
         \-- ref - get a similar reference